dylanljones/lattpy/README.md

 ````python
 latt.build(shape=(5, 3))
 ````
-This will compute the indices and neighbours of all sites in the given shape and store the data.
+This will compute the indices and neighbors of all sites in the given shape and store the data.

 After building the lattice periodic boundary conditions can be set along one or multiple axes:
 ````python